brendan-ch/linkdrop/README.md

 - `openWithNotification` (boolean): If set to `true`, displays a system notification when a URL is received, instead of opening the URL automatically.
 Defaults to `true`.
 - `openWindowOnStartup` (boolean): If set to `true`, opens the app window when Linkdrop is launched.
 Defaults to `true`.
 - `quitOnClose` (boolean): If set to `true`, quits Linkdrop and shuts down the server on window close, instead of hiding the app to the tray.
 Defaults to `true`.
+- `copyLinkToClipboard`: If set to `true`, writes received URLs to the clipboard instead of opening them in the default browser.
+Defaults to `false`.

 Icon is [Link icon by Icons8](https://icons8.com/icons/set/link).